innoreq/IRScrollableTabView/README.md

 The selected index is provided through the service and can be used to determine the destination view to display.

+## Prerequisites

+iOS 13 / macOS 10.15

 ## Installation

-Use the Swift Package Manager with the repo's URL and add it to your project.
+Use the Swift Package Manager with the repo's URL and add it to your project: git@github.com:innoreq/IRScrollableTabView.git / from: 1.0.0

 ## Usage